 Because the sex determination period was after a major rain event, the temperatures of this nest were male-favouring.

-So what are our conclusions for this upcoming season 2025/26??
+So what were our conclusions for the next season?

 - We should locate even more nests in the sun to slightly reduce the percentage of male-favouring nests and achieve a more balanced, 50/50 sex ratio.